sandrorodmun-dotcom/portfolio-interactive-mathematics/README.md

 ## Archive Projects (17)

-A collection of additional visualizations exploring diverse mathematical and physical topics.
+A collection of additional visualizations exploring diverse Mathematics and Physics topics.
 For these projects the final version of the applets, the PDFs and more detailed README files are still on their way!

 [Explore all archive projects →](./PORTFOLIO_PROJECTS/)